siddhi-244/siddhi-244/README.md

 🚀 Software Developer with experience in building scalable systems, powerful backend APIs, and intuitive Android apps.
 📱 Developed a full-fledged custom Android browser using Jetpack Compose, Firefox Components, and native-JS integration.
 🎯 Focused on performance, clean architecture, and low-latency UX.
-🌎 Currently based in Mumbai, India — moving to Boston, MA for MSCS @ Northeastern University (Fall 2025).

 ---